 Faculty & Staff > Academic Advising For Faculty > Student Affairs

-The mission of the Academic Assistance Center is to assist UMC students in achieving their academic goals.
+The mission of the Academic Success Center is to assist UMC students in achieving their academic goals.
 The Center recognizes that many students need additional skill development and support to enhance their ability to succeed.
-The Web site provides additional information for faculty on Student Support Services.

 Owen Hall, Room 270